Out-of-equilibrium dynamics of quantum many-body systems with long-range interactions: Low-energy dynamics

 Regime (3) \mpar{Regime (3)} is obtained considering directly the thermodynamic limit case $\Delta_{N}=0$ and taking the dynamics in $t=h_{\rm cr}/\delta\approx\infty$ limit, which yields the $\delta$-independent results

 which characterise the non-adiabatic dynamics as they remain finite in the $\delta\to 0$ limit.
 The analytical results in Eqs.\,\eqref{asy_exc_den} and\,\eqref{asy_fid} are universal in the traditional of Kibble-Zurek mechanis result.
 So, they faithfully reproduce the slow drive limit $\delta\to 0$ of any dynamical protocol which crosses the critical point.
 The universality phenomenon is analysed in details in Ref.\,\cite{defenu2018dynamical}.
-On a less accurate, but perhaps more quantitative level, it can be numerically verified that the analytic solution in~\ref{SM3} accurately describes any drive $\omega'(t_{*})$ such that $|\omega'(\hat{t})-\omega(\hat{t})|^{2}\ll 1$, where $\omega(t)$ is given in Eq.\,\eqref{freq_scal}\,\cite{defenu2021quantum}.
+It can be numerically verified that the analytic solution in~\ref{SM3} accurately describes any drive $\omega'(t_{*})$ such that $|\omega'(\hat{t})-\omega(\hat{t})|^{2}\ll 1$, where $\omega(t)$ is given in Eq.\,\eqref{freq_scal}\,\cite{defenu2021quantum}.
 It is worth noting that the non-adiabatic regime described by Eq.\,\eqref{asy_fid} and Eq.\,\eqref{asy_exc_den} is profoundly different from the one described in Ref.\,\cite{polkovnikov2008breakdown} for low-dimensional systems.
 There, the spin-wave description is applied to the case $\alpha\to\infty$.
-Then, differently from our case on has to integrate over the continuous spin-wave spectrum and non-adiabaticity may arise also for a quench to the critical point due to the flat density of states of 2d systems.
+Then, differently from our case one has to integrate over the continuous spin-wave spectrum and non-adiabaticity may arise also for a quench to the critical point due to the flat density of states of 2d systems.

 In summary, dynamical corrections to a quasi-static drive solely depend on the universal variable $\Lambda=N\delta$.
 Indeed, the instantaneous minimal gap of a finite system scales as $\Delta_{N}\propto \Lambda^{-1/3}$, it follows that the thermodynamic limit ($N\to\infty$) and the adiabatic one ($\delta\to 0$) do not commute.
 Accordingly, the observable expectations are universal when displayed as a function of the universal variable $\Lambda$, see Fig.\,\eqref{Fig_SecIII_5b}.
 This is in perfect agreement with the numerical findings of Ref.\,\cite{acevedo2014new, defenu2018dynamical}.